xthemadgenius/btcrec-cli/docs/INSTALL.md

 The Install command is:

-    brew install autoconf automake libffi libtool pkg-config python
+    brew install autoconf automake libffi libtool pkg-config python python-tk

-_If you want to use the graphical interface, be sure to follow the instructions to install tkinter as well._

-**Once you have installed Python via Brew, you will need to run both Python and PIP with commands that include the full version numnber. (eg: python3.9 and pip3.9)**
+**Once you have installed Python via Brew, you will need to run both Python and PIP with commands that include the full version numnber. (eg: python3.12 and pip3.12)**

 ## 3) Install requirements via Python Pip ##